DeepMicroscopy/Exact/README.md

 ## Reference

-This paper describes the Bit-Bots Imagetagger we build on in depth.
+This paper describes the Bit-Bots exact we build on in depth.
 Please cite if you use this tool in your research:

-FIEDLER, Niklas, et al. [ImageTagger: An Open Source Online Platform for Collaborative Image Labeling.](https://robocup.informatik.uni-hamburg.de/wp-content/uploads/2018/11/imagetagger_paper.pdf) In: RoboCup 2018: Robot World Cup XXII.
+FIEDLER, Niklas, et al. [exact: An Open Source Online Platform for Collaborative Image Labeling.](https://robocup.informatik.uni-hamburg.de/wp-content/uploads/2018/11/exact_paper.pdf) In: RoboCup 2018: Robot World Cup XXII.
 Springer, 2018.

 ```
-@inproceedings{imagetagger2018,
+@inproceedings{exact2018,
    author={Fiedler, Niklas and Bestmann, Marc and Hendrich, Norman},
    year={2018},
-   title={ImageTagger: An Open Source Online Platform for Collaborative Image Labeling},
+   title={exact: An Open Source Online Platform for Collaborative Image Labeling},
    booktitle={RoboCup 2018: Robot World Cup XXII},
    organization={Springer}
 }